SilkePilon/JotiHunt/readme.md

 4. **Educational Resource**: The database can serve as a valuable learning tool for groups preparing for future Jotihunt events.

+> [!IMPORTANT]
+> **IMPORTANT**: Crucial information such as names and private information will be removed or replaced with placeholders.

 ## Database Schema

 The backend uses SQLite databases with the following main tables: